shanmugasiva/Udacity-AI-for-Healthcare/Applying AI to 2D Medical Imaging Data/Course Project - Pneumonia Detection from Chest X-Rays/FDA_Submission.md

     * Patient Position should be either AP or PA

 **Preprocessing Steps:**
+We use the off-the-shelf ImageDataGenerator class from the Keras framework, which allows us to build a "generator" for images specified in a training data.
+This class also provides support for basic data augmentation such as random horizontal flipping of images. we also use the generator to transform the values in each batch so that their mean is 0 and their standard deviation is 1.
+This will facilitate the model training by standardizing the input distribution.
+We also convert RGB to Grayscale (if needed) and re-sizes the image to 244 x 244( as required by the model).

+We only normalize the images in validation dataset to resemble the real world data as closely as possible.
+This alogorithm is evaluated using this dataset

 * Following steps are performed during preprocessing
     * Images are converted to grayscale.
     * Pixels are normalized.
     * Images are reshaped to 224 x 224 to confrom with the input shape for VGG16 architecture.

 **CNN Architecture:**
 * The algorithm uses pre-trained VGG16 Neural Network, where only the last block of convolution and pooling layers were re-trained, with additional 2 blocks of fully Connected and dropout layers.